High School Acquaintances

 - Good Counterpart: She's similar to Dee in that they were both mocked in high school only to become attractive after graduating, but rather than stew in rage over her awful high school experience and cling to the past, she chooses to move on and become a happy and successful person.

 - Meganekko: Ingrid is a very attractive woman who wears glasses.
+She seems to have ditched the glasses in "The High School Reunion" though.

 - Nice Girl: She maintains a cheerful disposition.
 When Dee told her that she herself was gonna grow up to be an actress to rub it in her face, it instead inspired Ingrid to run her own clothing store.
 And she personally thanks Dee for this upon seeing her in her store.